Ovulatory shift hypothesis: Ovulatory cycle shifts

 Hassleton and Gildersleeve (2011) wrote that both men and women can subconsciously detect cues to women's fertility that change across the ovulatory cycle.
 Some researchers have suggested that natural selection designed women to signal their fertility in order to attract a mate.
 Other researchers have proposed that women evolved to have concealed ovulation but they still "leak" subtle cues of their fertility, and men have evolved to detect these cues.

 Body odor

 During estrus, many species produce pheromones, or body odors that indicate to potential mates that one is in the fertile phase.
 While no specific human pheromones have been identified, humans may exhibit similar scent changes at high fertility.
 Body odors of high-fertility women not using hormonal contraceptives are rated in some studies as more attractive by both men and women.
 Vaginal odors from high-fertility women are also rated as more attractive than odors from the same women at low-fertility.
-Some studies have shown that men exposed to high-fertility body odors of women exhibit increases in testosterone, a feature associated with mating motivation and behavior, although other studies have failed to replicate this effect.
+Some studies have shown that men exposed to high-fertility body odors of women exhibit increases in testosterone.